-The Aux Rochers River flows on the north shore of the St. Lawrence River, 62 kilometers west of Sept-Îles and 167 kilometers east of the city of Baie-Comeau.
-The river’s limited access sector is very easy to get around and runs entirely through the Port-Cartier-Sept-Îles Wildlife Reserve and the town of Port-Cartier, before entering the St. Lawrence River.
+The Rivière aux Rochers is located on the north shore of the St. Lawrence River, 62 kilometers west of the city of Sept-Îles and 167 kilometers east of the city of Baie-Comeau.
+The controlled-access area is highly accessible and developed, and flows completely through the Réserve faunique de Sept-Îles-Port-Cartier and the municipality of Port-Cartier before emptying into the St. Lawrence.

 The Rivière aux Rochers hasn't always been a salmon-friendly river, with only the first eight kilometers frequented.
 In 1921, the construction of a dam confined the species to the first kilometer, and from 1922 to 1963, the river was used for log driving.
 As a result, sport fishing for salmon was banned in 1971.
 Subsequent efforts to restore the resource included the creation of a capture trap to transport fish further upstream, and fish stocking programs, which allowed fishing to reopen in 1982.